 Wages for the bottom 90% in the US have been stagnant since 1999.
 Existing home sale prices since 1999 are up 66%.
 This gap cannot continue to grow forever.
 At some point, wages need to rise significantly or prices need to drop.

 When I think of real estate investment, I try to be conservative with my approach.
-Can you make millions by catching the upswing in the market holding a bunch of negative cash property?
+Can you make millions by catching the upswing in the market holding a bunch of negative cash flowing properties?
 Sure, I’d rather be lucky than good, but I am not going to make a bet that luck is going to happen.
 I’m a grinder.
 I look to find that edge, whatever that is and exploit it over and over rather than take a big shot.
-It probably will be a slower path to wealth buying cash flow properties, but there will be fewer bumps along the road.
+It probably will be a slower path to wealth buying cash flow properties, but there will be significantly fewer bumps along the road.

 YOU MAY ALSO LIKE